Nest Learning 2nd Generation vs. Nest Learning 3rd Generation

 You will agree with me that Nest Learning is among the most dominant brands in the Smart thermostats market.
-Over the years, it has been redesigned to keep up with other top brands, the likes of Ecobee, Sensi, and Honeywell.
+Over the years, it has been redesigned to keep up with other top brands like Ecobee, Sensi, and Honeywell.

 Right now, the most popular of the Nest Learning series is the 2nd Gen and 3rd Gen that are quite similar save for the few extras and mods Nest 3 has undergone.
 However, to most potential customers, this difference is not well understood and this remains a challenge when shopping.

-For this reason, we have decided to review these models and see what they each offer.
+For this reason, we have decided to perform Nest Gen 2 vs Gen 3 review and see what each model offers.
 But just before that, a short review of each model.

 2nd Gen. Nest Learning – Old is Gold